 From Marquês de Pombal to the river and back

 This route is perfect if you’re short on time.
 The route I’m talking about (check it out here) is about 7,5 km in total.
 Given that Lisbon is a rather hilly city this is a “medium” option in terms of hills.
 From Marquês de Pombal to the river and back you’ll slightly climb on your way back.
 This route for running in Lisbon starts at the scenic “miradouro” of the Eduardo the 7th park and will take you down to the magical Terreiro do Paço square with stunning views over the river.
-Down, you’ll be running in Lisbon’s main avenue and up along some nice authentic streets.
+Later, you’ll be running in Lisbon’s main avenue and up along some authentic Lisbon streets.

 Monsanto Forest Park